jamesnulliu/jamesnulliu.github.io/content/blogs/learning-notes-effective-cxx/01-accustoming-yourself-to-cxx/index.md

 const char* const authorName = "Scott Meyers";
 ```

-> **note**: A constant object can be defined in a header file, and there will be no redefinition error when the header file is included in multiple source files.
+> 💡 **Note**: A constant object can be defined in a header file, and there will be no redefinition error when the header file is included in multiple source files.

-### b. static const members of a class
+### 🎼 Static Constant Members of a Class

 To limit the scope of a constant to a class, you must make it a member, and to ensure there's at most one copy of the constant, you must make it a static member: